raspdevpy/ccdoc/guide/Other/syntax.md

 Hello Mido
 ```

-Note: [`$channelSendMessage`](../Message/channelSendMessage.md) doesn't not get replaced by value, but only does an action (like sending the message)
+Note: [`$channelSendMessage`](../Message/channelSendMessage.md) doesn't get replaced by a value, but only does an action (sending a message)

 ::: tip Function names are case insensitive
-It means $authorID and $aUtHoRiD will work!
+It means $authorID and $aUtHoRiD will work the same!
 :::

 ## Expressions